Engineering First Business Model

 …our definition of success is that the founders get rich… If you can just avoid dying, you get rich… So even in the middle of getting rich we were fighting off the grim reaper… you can now get rich by not letting your company die… If so many startups get demoralized and fail when merely by hanging on they could get rich… I wish every startup we funded could appear in a Newsweek article describing them as the next generation of billionaires…etc

-You get the point, which is to “get rich”, because then the VC get rich, and that is the VC talking in that quote.
-There is no talk about making the world a better place or the quality of the product/service, or even serving the customers, which is what motivates engineers.
-This is not new or surprising, but if you do do a deal with the VC1 you should have no illusions that that is what your motivation is now to become.
+This is not new or surprising, but if you do do a deal with the VC/devil1 you should have no illusions that that is what your motivation is now to become, getting them rich.
 And there is nothing wrong with making a buck, but have no illusions, its not noble and its not for the betterment of humanity, its just a cynical money making activity.
 So where does it sit morally?

-The basic premise of the VC is similar to a pump-and-dump stock market scheme.
-The idea being “pump” the start-up with a some cash to get it off the ground, or at least make it appear that way with demos2, which ever, and then when enough people are convinced “exit” (dump it), ideally for much more than the VC put into it.
-Also, ideally in the shortest space of time possible which is why antithetical to the idea of “organic growth” or “quality”.
-If you know the project management triangle3(PMT) you’ve fixed the time and the cost dimensions so the quality has to suffer.
+The basic premise of VC is similar to a pump-and-dump stock market scheme.
+The idea being “pump” the start-up with a some cash to get it off the ground, or at least make it appear that way with demos2, which ever, and then when enough people are convinced and the valuation goes up enough: “exit” (dump it), ideally for much more than the VC put in and in the shortest span of time possible, which is why this approach is antithetical to the idea of “organic growth” or “quality” or “socially responsible”.

 Enshitification!

-Amazon now feels more like a racket than an open shopping platform; you can’t find posts from your friends on Facebook because it’s clogged with unsolicited advertising; and Uber no longer seems like a cool, efficient taxi service, it’s morphed instead into a global machine for turning gig workers into the new underclass – it’s all part of a process Cory Doctorow has dubbed “enshittification”.5
+Amazon now feels more like a racket than an open shopping platform; you can’t find posts from your friends on Facebook because it’s clogged with unsolicited advertising; and Uber no longer seems like a cool, efficient taxi service, it’s morphed instead into a global machine for turning gig workers into the new underclass – it’s all part of a process Cory Doctorow has dubbed “enshittification”.6

 So the only way that the new custodians/shareholders of company can get value out of it is the lock users and businesses: